omegat-org/omegat/release/readme.txt

 3.1 General
 In order to run, OmegaT requires the Java Runtime Environment (JRE) version 1.5 or higher to be installed on your system.
-OmegaT is now supplied as standard with the Java Runtime Environment to save users the trouble of selecting, obtaining and installing it.
+OmegaT packages which include the Java Runtime Environment are now available to save users the trouble of selecting, obtaining and installing it.

 If you have already Java, the simplest way to install the current version of